The Singular Space Logo - Psychoanalytic Psychotherapy

 What do I do if I am unsure about therapy?

-It is natural and obvious to not be sure if therapy may work out, given its nature of being not fixed with no guarantee, no returns, no refunds or no exchanges.
-Hence, we begin with an initial consultation call and preliminary sessions to explore your concerns, expectations, and questions without obligation.
-Of course, surety may not develop either after that, and hence exploring unsureness and skepticism of the process too forms a part of the ongoing conversation in therapy.
+It is natural to feel skeptical about a process that offers no fixed guarantees.
+We can use the initial consultation and preliminary sessions to explore these uncertainties as a meaningful part of the conversation.
+Of course, surety may not develop either after that, and hence exploring unsureness of the process too forms a part of the ongoing conversation in therapy.

 What if I want to stop therapy?